 Although not a material consideration when determining whether to recommend that a client utilize the services of RBC, TDAM receives research and other benefits from the custodian.
-Such research and other benefits could include, but are not limited to, investment-related research, pricing information and market data, software and other technology that provide access to client account data, compliance and/or practice management-related publications, discounted or gratis consulting services, discounted and/or gratis attendance at conferences, meetings, and other educational and/or social events, marketing support, computer hardware and/or software and/or other products used by TDAM in furtherance of its investment advisory business operations.
+Such research and other benefits could include, but are not limited to, investment-related research, pricing information and market data, software and other technology that provide access to client account data; compliance and/or practice management-related publications, discounted or gratis consulting services, discounted and/or gratis attendance at conferences, meetings, and other educational and/or social events, marketing support, computer hardware and/or software and/or other products used by TDAM in furtherance of its investment advisory business operations.
 Other benefits include facilitating payment of TDAM's fees from its clients' accounts, assisting with back-office training and support functions, recordkeeping and client reporting, and institutional trading and custody services, which typically are not available to retail investors.
 RBC also makes available to TDAM other services intended to help TDAM manage and further develop its business enterprise.
 These services could include professional, compliance, legal and business consulting; publications and conferences on practice management, information technology, business succession, regulatory compliance, employee benefits providers, human capital consultants, insurance, and marketing.
 In addition, RBC offers to make available, arrange and/or pay vendors for the above-referenced types of services rendered to TDAM by independent third parties.
 Where such services are provided by a third-party vendor, the custodian makes a payment to TDAM to cover the cost of such services, reimburse TDAM for the cost associated with the services, or pay the third-party vendor directly on behalf of TDAM.
 The products and services described above are provided to TDAM as part of its overall relationship with the custodian.
 The receipt of these benefits creates a conflict of interest because any advice from TDAM's Advisor that leads clients to custody their assets at a particular custodian may be based in part on the benefit to TDAM or its Advisors and the availability of the foregoing research and other benefits and not solely on the nature, cost or quality of custody or brokerage services provided by the custodian.
 TDAM's receipt of some of these benefits may be based on the amount of TDAM's advisory assets held at the custodian.

-TDAM will not enter into any agreement or understanding with any broker-dealer that would obligate TDAM to direct a specific amount of brokerage transactions or commissions in return for such services.
-However, certain broker-dealers state in advance the amount of brokerage commissions they require for certain services and the applicable cash equivalent.
-In addition, TDAM does not direct brokerage for client referrals.
+TDAM does not intend to enter into any agreement with any broker-dealer that would formally obligate TDAM to direct a specific amount of brokerage transactions or commission in return for research.